stadt-karlsruhe/CO2-Runter/README.md

 npm i
 ```

 After installing the Node moduls you can start the Docker containers.
-To do this, run `docker-compose up --build` inside the main project directory.
-Then afterwards all of the containers should be running.
+To do this, run `docker-compose up --build` inside
+the main project directory.
+Then afterward all the containers should be running.

 The client should be accessible via `http://localhost:3050/` via nginx.

 The Adminer should be accessible via `http://localhost:8000/`.

 Before everything works you need to load the data into the database.
-To do this you first need to log into the Adminer using the following credentials:
+To do this you first need to log into the Adminer
+using the following credentials:

 Database System: `mysql_db`